paul-blackwell/kriegsman-game-/README.md

 Things to do:

 - [ ] Change sizes of hit boxes
-- [ ] Add run animation to the enemies
+- [x] Add run animation to the enemies
+- [x] Make enemies respawn on the same plane
 - [ ] Add blood to enemies when they get hit
 - [ ] Add player score
 - [ ] Add high score